Bridging the Skills Gap: Workforces for Electrification

 Energeia analyzed hourly wages for blue-collar jobs and compared them to the hourly wages of the contractors who install building electrification appliances.
 The findings showed that plumbers, electricians, and HVAC professionals all make significantly more than most non-BE blue-collar jobs in this example.

-• Plumbers make ~$46/hr on average
+• Plumbers make ~$46/hr on average.

-• Electricians make ~$45/hr on average
+• Electricians make ~$45/hr on average.

-• HVAC professionals make ~$36/hr on average
+• HVAC professionals make ~$36/hr on average.

 Figure 10 – Contractor Wages Compared to Blue Collar Trades, Source: Employment Development Department (EDD), Energeia analysis